midlantica/LovelyBunchOfCoconuts/content/quotes/nothing-is-more-destructive-of-individual-character.md

 ---
-title: "Nothing is more destructive of individual character"
+title: 'Nothing is more destructive of individual character'
 ---

 ## "Nothing is more destructive of individual character than being raised in dependence on the government."